baitsart/voice-commands/voice_commands/v-c LANGS/README-en.md

 Dependencies:
 Internet access.
 Active, and correct volume Microphone, Check: System Settings, Sound, Internal microphone, to Microphone.
-You can modify the microphone port, of the command that activates microphone, and again to internal microphone, the default port is 1, if you have that recognition is not done, you can modify: microphe_port=1, changing 1 on 2, or which is your port.
+You can modify the microphone port, of the command that activates microphone, and again to internal microphone, the default port is 1, if you have that recognition is not done, you can modify by command with:

+ « v-c -mic '1, 2,...' »

+ and, if is Microphone / Microphone '1, 2,...', then will be:

+ « v-c -mic '1, 2,...' input-'1, 2,...' »
+ « v-c -mic '1, 2,...' input-' ' » [ empty for 'reset' to no ";input-" ]

 And if by errors of machine translation, has commands some misspelled or repeated, must modify also, can doit with the command: v-c -m, or, v-c -mod
 If your language uses apostrophes this (') should replace by an space this ( ), because it could cause conflicts.